-Squeeze the juice of 1 lemon over them and add the cinnamon (I prefer cassia cinnamon for this dish) and ginger to that mixture.
+Squeeze the juice of 1 lemon over the apple slices and add the cinnamon (I prefer cassia cinnamon) and ginger to that mixture.
 Mix and place in buttered casserole dish.

 Combine hazelnut flour, melted butter, sea salt and vanilla.
-Add optional raw honey.
+Add optional whole sweetener of choice.

-Crumble this mixture over the apples and sprinkle more cinnamon on top if desired.
-Bake at 350 F/177 C for 1 hour.
+Crumble this mixture over the apples and sprinkle more ground cinnamon on top if desired.
+Bake at 350 F/177 C for 1 hour until hot and bubbly.

-Serve Paleo apple cobbler warm in bowls with a dollop of raw cream.
-Use coconut cream if on GAPS, AIP or SCD diets.
+Serve grain-free apple cobbler warm in bowls with an optional dollop of whipped cream.

 Refrigerate leftovers in a covered container once cooled to room temperature.